 WELCOME TO Lafayette Elementary!

 Welcome to Lafayette Elementary School!
+We are so glad you're here.
 Below you will find valuable information to get you acquainted with our school and our community.

 How does Lafayette Elementary (LES) maintain its excellent education with all the state budget cuts?

 California has one of the lowest funding- per-student ratios in the nation.
 Because we have such a supportive parent community that values education, we can supplement public funding through the financial and volunteer efforts of our parents.
 Without this generous support, many programs would not exist.
 Here’s how it works:

 The Annual Giving Campaign - LPIE: Lafayette Partners in Education (LPIE) is the sole education foundation for Lafayette, working to give your child the most complete education we can.
 These annual donations can be made either online at www.lpie.org.
 Lafayette Partners in Education (LPIE) asks for tax-deductible donations to help fund teacher aides, technology needs for students, teachers and staff, arts, science, music (both choral and instrumental) and so much more.
 Please give as fully and as generously as you can.
 By giving a contribution that works for your family, you are supporting your child and your child’s education, at your child’s school, every day, in every way.
 Make a single payment, 10 monthly payments, contribute for all your K-12 students in one transaction or make a pledge.
 LPIE bridges the gap from the first day to graduation day.

 PTA: Our PTA helps fill in financial gaps not provided by LPIE, provides ongoing community-building and advocacy efforts, connects parents with the teachers and staff at school, and is the official parent organization here at LES.
 By joining PTA, you support this work and gain access to the student directory.